saidsoud72/safariBookings/README.md

 This is an Online Booking website which assist travelers to know accommodation and hotel in nearby location { 2nd september 2022}
 #### By **{ Said Soud Omar}**
 ## Description
-{This is a landing page of an online travelling agency offering accomodation and nearby hotels.
+This is a landing page of an online travelling agency offering accomodation and nearby hotels.
-. }

 ## Technologies Used
 <ol>